Efficient Note-Taking: Organize and Manage Notes with Notion Template

 1. Open Notion and create a new page or select an existing one where you want to manage your notes.

-2. Click on the Templates button located at the top right corner.
+2. Click on the Templates button typically located at the top right corner of the app.

 3. Browse through the collection or use the search bar to locate a template that fits your note-taking style.